To: Victims of Abuse is dedicated to those who have experienced abuse.

 Happiness can be found, even in the darkest of times, if one only remembers to turn on the light.
 (Albus Dumbledore)

 It is as if we were babies, learning how to walk.
 Throughout the process, we’d keep falling, and at times, we might even think that we’d never acquire that skill and master it.
-Now that we look back, of course we’d think that walking is really not that difficult; in fact, it has become something so automatic and natural to most of us.
-Sometimes when we are distressed, we’d think that the status quo would stay forever.
+Now that we look back on it, of course we’d think that walking is really not that difficult; in fact, it has become something so automatic and natural to most of us.
+Sometimes when we feel distressed, we’d think that the status quo would stay forever.
 Therefore, hope is the key.
 When we have faith to believe, and hope to look beyond the traumatic situation, we’d have strength to move forward.

 The difference between the impossible and the possible lies in a person’s determination.
 (Tommy Lasorda)